 - TumbleBook Library has French eBooks and read-along stories.
 Read-along eBooks highlight the text while it is read aloud, so children not only see the French words, they hear the proper pronunciation.

 - Universalis Jr and Universalis are French encyclopedias from Encyclopedia Britannica.
 These are great resources for nonfiction reading and research.

 - Brainfuse is our online homework help resource.
 It has live homework help, in French, from 3pm to midnight.

 - In hoopla, if you search “French” and limit the results to French language, you will see all the books, movies and television shows available.

-- Overdrive (Libby) is a great place to find eBooks and eAudiobooks.
+- Overdrive (Libby) is a great place to find eBooks, eAudiobooks and digital magazines.
 If you use the advanced search, you can limit by language to find the materials available in French.